 - Missouri residents and non-residents are eligible to apply.

-Although the deadline date to apply for the EA program is March 1st, qualified applicants are encouraged to APPLY EARLY in the process.
+Although the priority deadline date to apply for the EA program is March 1, qualified applicants are encouraged to APPLY EARLY in the process.
 Applications are reviewed on a rolling basis beginning in the fall with admission decisions being made as early as October.
+Students admitted to the EA program by the priority date are eligible to apply for an EA scholarship.

 Submit to the Office of Admissions: